kutayyegul/assignment/README.md

 ###### Requirements

 There are few modules need to be installed before running the tests.
-You can install this modules via below commands.
+You can install these modules via below commands.

 * `pip install selenium`
 * `pip install requests`